Sarathi Studios

-Sri Sarathi Studios is a film studio facility located in Hyderabad, India.
-It was established in 1956 and was the first film studio facility built in Hyderabad.
-It was built by the Raja of Challapalli, Yarlagadda Sivarama Prasad.
-The first film shot in the studio was Maa Inti Mahalakshmi (1959).
-It was also the first Telugu film to be completely filmed in Hyderabad.
+Sri Sarathi Studios is a film studio facility located in Ameerpet, Hyderabad, India.
+Established in 1956, it was the first film studio facility in Hyderabad and was built by Yarlagadda Sivarama Prasad, the Raja of Challapalli.
+The first film shot in the studio was Maa Inti Mahalakshmi (1959), which also holds the distinction of being the first Telugu film entirely shot in Hyderabad.